HelloAOLab/bible-api/API-CHANGELOG.md

 This is the log of changes for the Free Use Bible API.
 For information on the API Generator, see [GENERATOR-CHANGELOG.md](./GENERATOR-CHANGELOG.md).

+## V1.1.0

+#### Date: 2024-07-11

+### :rocket: Features

+-   Added links for audio versions to the chapter data.
+    -   Currently, this is only available for the BSB translation.
+    -   Thanks to [https://openbible.com/](https://openbible.com/) for making this possible!

 ## V1.0.0

 #### Date: 2024-07-11